pnp/script-samples/scripts/aad-get-tenantid/README.md

 ## Summary

-These are practical scripts I have to get Tenant ID from either a domain name or from a Subscriptionis ID.
+These are practical scripts I have to get Tenant ID from either a domain name or from a Subscription ID.

 These are simple, but very useful to be combined in other scripts.